 Getting a car key replacement can be frustrating and can be a bit expensive.. depending on your car’s model that is.
 Older cars which use traditional keys are easier and cheaper to replace than newer cars, but most cars nowadays use smart keys which let you lock and unlock your car and turn on the ignition with just a push of a button.
 Replacing car keys for those which use smart keys cost a lot more than traditional keys.
-If you lost your keys or if your key’s broken and you’re spare key’s went m.i.a. (a sort of event which happen once in a blue moon, or not, if you’re lucky), you must prepare your bank account and yourself from facing a lot of hassle.
+If you lost your keys or if your key’s broken and you’re spare key’s went m.i.a. (a sort of event which happens once in a blue moon, or not, if you’re lucky), you must prepare your bank account and yourself from facing a lot of hassle.
 But it can be fun, and educational.

 For Older Car Models: